A lot or a little?

 The parents' guide to what's in this book.

 Parents need to know that Wilson Rawls' classic coming-of-age novel Where the Red Fern Grows is the story of Billy, a boy in the Ozarks during the Great Depression.
 Billy gets a pair of coonhounds as puppies and raises them to be exceptional hunting dogs.
 Billy exhibits excellent values of loyalty, patience, and devotion to his pets.
 However, the book includes detailed descriptions of hunting, killing, and skinning animals, as well as a gory description of a boy falling on an ax.
 Some scenes are quite bloody, and others are emotionally painful.
 This book may be difficult to take for sensitive animal-loving readers.
 Where the Red Fern Grows was made into a film in 1974, and again in 2003.

 - Parents say

 What's the story?

-Billy is growing up dirt-poor in the Ozarks during the Grreat Depression of the 1930s.
-More than anything, he wants a pair of redbone coon hounds.
-As it is financially out of the question for his parents to buy them, he works and saves for two years to buy them himself, then hikes barefoot 60 miles round-trip over the mountains and through the woods to the nearest town to pick them up.
-He then spends months training the pups to be the best hounds in the hills.
-His dreams all come true as he spends every night out hunting in the hills with his dogs, and their fame spreads far and wide.
-Billy and his dogs are so good that his grandfather enters them in a championship coon hunt against grown men.
+Billy is growing up poor in the Ozarks during the Great Depression of the 1930s.
+More than anything, he wants a pair of redbone coonhounds.
+As it is cost-prohibitive for his parents to buy them, Billy works and saves for two years to buy them himself, then walks barefoot through the woods to the nearest town to pick them up.
+He spends months training the pups to be the best hunting dogs in the hills.
+His dreams come true as he enjoys nights out hunting with his dogs, and their fame spreads far and wide.
+Billy and his dogs are so good that his grandfather enters them in a championship coon hunt in which Billy will compete against grown men.